Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is and will ever remain an equation incapable of solution, but it contains certain known factors. "
+> "Given the choice between the experience of pain and nothing, I would choose pain."
-> — **Nikola Tesla**
+> — **William Faulkner**

 ---